paezha/University-AI-Panel/README.md

     account for less than *one third of one percent point* of Microsoft’s revenue.
 A mid-sized Canadian university is like an ant scuttling under the economic boot of Microsoft.
-In truth, Microsoft feels that it can stand up to even the US Government.
-As seen in the case of Solar Winds, Microsoft refused to fix a known security flaw that left the US Government vulnerable to a Russian hack, and did so with little fear of ever facing accountability (Burke 2024).
+In truth, Microsoft is so incredibly large, that it feels like it can stand up to even the US Government.
+As revealed by the case of Solar Winds, Microsoft refused to fix a known security flaw that left the US Government vulnerable to a Russian hack, and probably did so with little fear of ever facing accountability (Burke 2024).

 [^38]: A rush that feels at least as frenetic as any gold rush in the
     past.
-And, while the gold rushes of the 19th century were relatively democratic due to their low entry costs–both in terms of immigration and tools–the current data rush has enormous entry costs and is largely dominated by Venture Capital (VC) and large corporations.
+And, while the gold rushes of the 19th century were relatively democratic due to their low entry costs–both in terms of immigration and tools–the current data rush has enormous entry costs and is largely dominated by venture capital (that is, equity investments that support pre-launch, launch, and early stages of a business) and established large corporations.

 [^39]: The headline of the 404 Media report was “Google Is Paying Reddit
     \$60 Million for Fucksmith to Tell Its Users to Eat Glue”.